sg893052/sonic-buildimage/platforms/pddf/brcm_pal_pddf.md

 ```

 #### 3.6.2 FAN Class
 FanBase is the base FAN class, which declares various APIs to get/set information from the Fan devices.
-PDDF Fan generic object class **Fan** shall extend from FanBase and implement the platform specific APIs, using the platform specific information in the JSON descriptor files.
+PDDF Fan generic object class **PddfFan** shall extend from FanBase and implement the platform specific APIs, using the platform specific information in the JSON descriptor files.
 FanBase is part of the new platform API framework in SONiC.

 Example,
 ```